TheJarX/videas/README.md

 # VIdeas

 ## Summary
-> Your blog, using your VI/m editor (yeah that weird you and ~I~ are).
+> Your blog, using your VI/m editor (yeah that weird you ~and I~ are).

 Using one of the fastest, most efficient and secure frameworks, ~Ruby on Rails (haha kidding)~ Actix web (Rust-based web framework), with simple Rust crates to manage the DB and the templates.

 This project is basically a crud that will show static content using a `jinja`-like template engine.
-Having the ability to use VI or VIm as your blog entries editor as **one of the most interesting _"feature"_**.
+Having the ability to use VI or VIm as your blog entries editor as **one of the most interesting _"features"_**.

 ## Features
 - Use Vim and Markdown, forget writing HTML/CSS or using [these](https://wordpress.org/support/files/2018/10/add-new-post.png) ugly posts editors.
 Use what we've been using as devs.